craftercms/docs/source/system-administrators/engine/configure-engine-multi-tenancy.rst

 - simple multi-tenancy
 - mapped multi-tenancy

-We recommend using simple multi-tenancy with a web server like Apache or a CDN in front of Crafter Engine
+Simple multi-tenancy is the recommended configuration in most cases, with an Apache HTTP server, NGINX, or CDN proxying Crafter Engine.

 ------------------------------
 Configure Simple Multi-Tenancy